Segundo Castillo (footballer, born 1982): International career

 Castillo broke into the Ecuador national team in 2005, making his international debut on 17 August as a substitute against Venezuela.
 He became a regular player after this and was included in their squad for the 2006 FIFA World Cup.
 He played every minute of their World Cup campaign, where Ecuador reached the second round for the first time in their history.
 He has gained a starting role since the 2006 campaign, mainly as a defensive midfielder and has captained the team in a few occasions.

 He scored his first qualifying goal from a second half stoppage time header on 12 October 2012, the third goal in a 3–1 home win against Chile.
 Castillo was essential to Ecuador's qualifying campaign, netting equalizers that would become crucial points towards qualifying to the 2014 FIFA World Cup, against Venezuela and Argentina.

-Castillo was left out of the 2014 World Cup during a friendly match with Mexico due to a horrific collision with Luis Montes.
+Castillo was left out of the 2014 World Cup during a friendly match with Mexico due to a collision with Luis Montes.